Associate MEMBERS

 Christophe Mauny

-After working successively as a certified physical education teacher, exam trainer in the STAPS department at ULCO (Calais), management staff, IA-IPR EPS, DAASEN in Hauts-de-Seine, DASEN in Ardèche, then in Hérault, I currently hold the position of DASEN in Gard.
-As deputy to the regional education authority and the Montpellier education authority, I am responsible for implementing national and regional education policies at primary and secondary level across the department.
+After serving successively as a certified physical education teacher, a competitive exam instructor in the Department of Sports Science at ULCO (Calais), a member of the administrative staff, an IA-IPR for physical education, the DAASEN for Hauts-de-Seine, the DASEN for Ardèche, and then for Hérault, I currently hold the position of DASEN for Gard.
+As Deputy to the Regional Academic Rector and the Montpellier Academy, I am responsible for implementing national and regional educational policies at the departmental level in primary and secondary schools.

-My research focuses on the process of building professional identity and inclusive schools, approached from the perspective of leadership.
-In this regard, leadership is the main focus of my work, which is examined within the context of public education and from a pluralistic sociological perspective.
+My research focuses on the process of building professional identity and inclusive schools, though I approach these topics from the perspective of leadership.
+In this regard, leadership is the central focus of my analysis, as it is being re-examined within the public education system and from a pluralistic sociological perspective.

 3. Keywords

-Professional identities – Leadership – Inclusive schools – Pragmatic sociology
+Professional Identities – Leadership – Inclusive Education – Pragmatic Sociology

 Email:maude.noel@umontpellier.fr/maude_noel@hotmail.com